tkhyn/django-jsdir/README.rst

 compressed - file (in production for example) or to not have to link every single standalone js file in your template in development.

-django-jsdir aims at solving this issue by providing a way to automatically link the js files in a directory tree with a single template tag.
+``django-jsdir`` aims at solving this issue by providing a way to automatically link the js files in a directory tree with a single template tag and inclusion, exclusion or sorting rules.
+In this regard it is significantly more flexible than django-pipeline_.

-django-jsdir works with django 1.6 to 1.8, from python 2.6 to 3.4.
+``django-jsdir`` has been tested with Django 1.8+ and latest compatible minor Pyhton versions (2.7 and 3.5).
+It may work - without guarantee - for earlier Django versions.

+If you like ``django-jsdir`` and are looking for a way to thank me and/or encourage future development, you can send a few mBTC at this Bitcoin address:
+``1EwENyR8RV6tMc1hsLTkPURtn5wJgaBfG9``.

 Setup